apache/singa/doc/en/docs/installation.md

 * Q: Error from 'import singa' using PySINGA installed from wheel.

     A: Please check the detailed error from `python -c  "from singa import _singa_wrap"`.
-Sometimes it is caused by the dependent libraries, e.g. there are multiple versions of protobuf or missing of cudnn.
+Sometimes it is caused by the dependent libraries, e.g. there are multiple versions of protobuf, missing of cudnn, numpy version mismatch.
 Following steps show the solutions for different cases
     1. Check the cudnn and cuda and gcc versions, cudnn5 and cuda7.5 and gcc4.8/4.9 are preferred. if gcc is 5.0, then downgrade it.
        If cudnn is missing or not match with the wheel version, you can download the correct version of cudnn into ~/local/cudnn/ and